Texas Alamo Battle Print Framed

 - Santa Anna, Cos, Sesma, Urrea, Ganoa, Filosola, and Sam Houston campaign routes (1836)

-This Alamo history print of early Texas is printed on archival paper, mounted and glazed and comes with your choice of frame: a rustic light barnwood, a dark stained barnwood, or a specially selected antiqued beaded wood frame or a frameless gallery wrap (frameless available by phone order only).
+This Alamo history print of early Texas measuring 16 x 20 inches is printed on archival paper, mounted and glazed and comes with your choice of frame: a rustic light barnwood, a dark stained barnwood, or a specially selected antiqued beaded wood frame, each measuring approximately 21 1/2 x 25 1/2 inches.
+Larger size frameless giclee gallery wraps are available by phone order as well.

 About the artist: Christopher A Smith art comes from a seventh-generation Texan dedicated to researching and illustrating Texas History subjects that highlight the richness of Texas past.
 His works are done in pen and ink using a “stippling” technique.
 He prides himself in providing extraordinary detail not normally found in other artworks of this type.